 Register to Vote

 Come to the Town Clerk’s office to register to vote.
-If you are unable to apply in person there is a mail-in form available in our office or you can request one from the Secretary of State’s Office.
+If you are unable to apply in person you can register to vote online by visiting the Secretary of State Website.
+Mail-in forms are available in our office or you can down load a form from the Secretary of States Office.

 Absentee ballot forms are available at the Town Clerk’s office.
 For additional questions and a form that can be download, you can visit the Secretary of State’s website.